reactFiberline/movie-demo/README.md

 4. `npm start`

 ### Step 3
-Inspect the website.
+Inspect the website, it will run on `localhost:3000`

-The demo will run on `localhost:3000`, just make sure you have the extension running in chrome.
+1. Open the console in your browser

-Open up the inspector and click on the React Fiberline tab.
+2. `fiberData.fiberlineEvents` will display an object with the chronological events